 Who can I invite to my Dropbox Family plan?

-You can invite anyone age 13 or older to share Dropbox Family, up to 6 members in total.
+Anyone ages 13 years or older in the United States and 16 or older anywhere else can be invited to Dropbox Family, up to 6 members in total.
 If they don’t already have a Dropbox account, invited members can create one when they join a Family plan.

 Can the other members of my Family plan see the files I save to Dropbox?